Communards: Deportation

 After Bloody Week, the government asked for an inquest into the causes of the uprising.
 The inquest concluded that the main cause of the insurrection was a lack of belief in God, and that this problem had to be corrected immediately.
-It was decided that a moral revival was needed, and a key part of this was deporting 4,500 Communards to New Caledonia.
-There was a two-part goal in this, as the government also hoped that the Communards would civilize the native Kanak people on the island.
+It was decided that a moral revival was needed, and a key part of this was deporting 4,500 Communards to New Caledonia, in Melanesia.
+There was a two-part goal in this, as the government also hoped that the Communards would "civilize" the native Kanak people on the island.
 The government hoped that being exposed to the order of nature would return the Communards to the side of "good."